wp-plugins/gpxplus-widget/readme.txt

 = 1.2 =
 * Added the option to resize all sprites to the size of an egg, solves layout problems for certain parties
 * Added message field, can now optionally display a short message above the eggs
+* Merged `show_pokes.php` into `gpxplus-widget.php` to allow for better integration
+* Fixed a bug that disabled the cache, i accidentally released a debug version with the cache-checking routine sat to `if(true == true)` which caused it to always assume that the cache was too old.

 = 1.1 =
 * Uses Regular Expressions(REGEX) to find your Pokés: Less code for me, and more speed for you ;)